jprackley/photometrics/README.md

 One of the primary challenges is the lack of clear performance metrics.
 The company needs a way to determine how long it takes for images to be processed, how individual employees contribute to overall output, and how to establish realistic performance benchmarks based on collected data.
 Without this information, it is difficult to identify inefficiencies or optimize workflows.

-This project addresses that need by introducing a structured tracking and reporting system that provides visibility into operations and improves productivity.
+This project introduces a structured tracking and reporting system that provides visibility into operations and improves productivity. :contentReference[oaicite:1]{index=1}

 ---